Package 'Pv3Rs'

 Details

-We enumerate all possible relationship graphs between genotypes, where each pair of genotypes may be clones, siblings, or strangers, each with a different level of expected genetic relatedness.
+We enumerate all possible relationship graphs between haploid genotypes, where pairs of genotypes can either be clones, siblings, or strangers.
 The likelihood of a sequence of recurrence states can be determined from the likelihood of all relationship graphs compatible with said sequence.
 More details on the enumeration and likelihood calculation of relationship graphs can be found in enumerate_RGs and RG_inference respectively.
+For each relationship graph, the model sums over all possible identity-by-descent partitions.
+Because some relationship graphs are compatible with more identity-by-descent partitions than others, the log p(Y|RG) progress bar does not necessarily increment uniformly.

 • Parasites are outbred